• Insights

 Introduction

-We hear this question sometimes, and it’s a fair assumption.
-After all, when we invest significant money in new products, from appliances to new to cars, we’re accustomed to receiving a warranty along with the purchase.
-So when we invest in a custom software application, why shouldn’t we receive a warranty then, too?
+We hear this question sometimes, and it's a fair assumption.
+After all, when we invest significant money in new products, from appliances to new cars, we expect a warranty along with the purchase.
+So, when we invest in a custom software development, we should receive a warranty then too, right?

-Unfortunately, building software isn’t like building a car.
+Unfortunately, building software isn't quite like building a car.
+Let us explain.

-When Ford releases a new vehicle, it’s only after millions of dollars and several years of research, development, and testing, and it manufactures hundreds or even thousands of cars at a time.
-They are designed and built identically (give or take a few add-on features), and they should all function identically.
-If one car turns out to have a faulty transmission or malfunctioning engine, it’s relatively easy for the manufacturer to swap out the bum part with any of the hundreds that are already made, waiting to be used.
+When Ford releases a new vehicle, it's only after millions of dollars and several years of research, development and testing.
+It manufactures thousands of cars at a time.
+They are designed and built identically, and they should all function identically.
+If one car turns out to have a faulty transmission, it's easy for the manufacturer to swap out the bum part for another.

 Imagine a customer asking a mechanic to build a Mercedes from scratch.
-He can use other cars for reference, and he may even be able to use parts, like carburetors or windshield wipers, from other cars.
+They can use other cars for reference, and they may even be able to use some parts from other cars.
 But there are no readymade blueprints or assembly instructions.
-He’s got to design the product from the ground up.
-And the customer wants the car in eight weeks.
+They'd have to design the product from the ground up.
+And the customer wants the car in 8 weeks.
 Even the most qualified mechanic would hesitate to warrant that vehicle.
 The risk is just too great, and the product too untested.

-• User Acceptance Testing: After an application has been fully vetted and tested in-house, the customer tests it thoroughly, himself, making sure it works as envisioned, meets requirements, and achieves the desired goals.
+After an application has been fully vetted and tested in-house, the customer tests it thoroughly themselves, making sure it works as envisioned, meets requirements and achieves the desired goals.

 Yes, but you're not on your own.